oc-shopaholic/oc-shopaholic-docs/modules/offer/examples/product-page-1.md

-## Example {{ i }}: Product page 1
+## Example {{ i }}: Product page + select with offers

 ### {{ i }}.1 Task

 Create simple product page and render select with offers.
 Render block with offer price and currency.

 ### {{ i }}.2 How can i do it?